triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Ignore not-available-dates before first visit
 - [ ] Demo:
   - [ ] CRA Visit as a kind of event
   - [ ] Add a payment milestone to study and charts somehow
-- [ ] Need good examples of tasks and steps for demo
-- [ ] In multi-patient chart what is the start and end date to use
-- [ ] Review and fix smart created, e.g.,
-- [ ] Make the name of the first visit be created smartly, e.g., if previous is V3 then make it V4.
-- [ ] Make the name of the first event be ‘V#’ instead of copying the name of the period?
-- [ ] Need a better symbol for the smart duplicate.
-The two down symbols looks like it’s for expand.
-Can we make it easier to expand using keyboard return or tab?
 - [ ] Need a better way to allow something at study-start with a displacement time that doesn’t require to know what the ‘<choose>’ does and still reads well when you’ve added a displacement.
 Does the trigger of = "plus or minus day/week/month/..." accomplish - [x] this?
 - [ ] eventState of a EventReference is required.
 Either find a way to show it as an error or auto create it as ‘completed’
-- [ ] Use the brackets view to show parens for an expression to highlight how the tree is interpreted.
-- [ ] elated is the optional projection option in an editor: https://www.freon4dsl.dev/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections see Optional Projections examples:
-  - [ ] [?Helper functions:
-            ${helpers vertical}]

-- [ ] To emphasize the DSL style should we make it into a sentence like ‘this is a Site Visit that is also referred to as V1.”?
-Make the things that are choices styled differently so it’s clear you can tab into or click them to change.
-This makes it plus the schedule read like a textual description.
-- [x] Try DSL style in more places?
-- [x] If not DSL should they go on the same line?

-- [x] Clean up wording of Repeats.
+- [ ] Clean up wording of Repeats.
 Make ‘max’ be either ‘max’ or ‘exactly’ or some other way of expressing it.
-- [x] Change wording of window so at-most reads better and it’s clear it’s an outer vs. the inner window.
+- [ ] Change wording of window so at-most reads better and it’s clear it’s an outer vs. the inner window.
 Get words from graham, e.g., compliant.
 Maybe have a way to hide the outer window.

-- [x] Consider a +/- time so only need one number to enter
+- [ ] Consider a +/- time so only need one number to enter
-- [x] Mixing up ‘completed’ vs. ‘each completed’ is a good demo scenario.
+- [ ] Mixing up ‘completed’ vs. ‘each completed’ is a good demo scenario.
-- [x] Default Name of Period should not be ‘Period’.
+- [ ] Default Name of Period should not be ‘Period’.
 Maybe ‘Unnamed’ so clear that it isn’t named and easy to delete the word.
-- [x] Try CRC on phone
+- [ ] Try CRC on phone
-- [x] Should we record who saw patient
+- [ ] Should we record who saw patient
-- [x] It is easy to accidentally delete your parent.
-Undo helps when you make this mistake.
-Need to look into making more things not delectable, e.g., the entire schedule element shouldn’t be delete-able.
-Ask Jos if they are considering adding modifiers to the edit file for things like canDelete, what to do on return, etc.
-- [x] Enter a new Period/Event/etc., enter the name, it is not expanded, and you need to tab backwards to get to the expand/collapse.
-Could/should it be auto expanded when you create new?
-I think you liked the idea of adding a bunch of elements and then going
-- [x] into the details.
-Maybe whether it is expanded when you create is a user option.
-Maybe have a second expand/collapse at the end to make it easy to tab to it after creating—this introduces an extra tab needed to move along which isn’t ideal.
-Could we put it there dynamically when you exit from entering the name field?
-Only shows when you change the name and it isn’t already expanded.
-This appears to be fixed or a non-issue.
-- [x] Delete key in a number field deletes the concept instead of the digit unless you double click mouse to select the thing to be deleted Appears to be fixed
+- [ ] Delete key in a number field deletes the concept instead of the digit unless you double click mouse to select the thing to be deleted Appears to be fixed
+- [ ] Use the brackets view to show parens for an expression to highlight how the tree is interpreted.
+Related is the optional projection option in an editor: https://www.freon4dsl.dev/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections see Optional Projections examples:
+  [?Helper functions:
+            ${helpers vertical}]